Middle School Moguls

-Middle School Moguls is a 2019 American animated television miniseries created by Gina and Jenae Heitkamp.
+Middle School Moguls is an American animated television miniseries created by Gina and Jenae Heitkamp.
 The series stars Laurie Hernandez, Daniella Perkins, Haley Tju and Jade Pettyjohn.
 The series premiered on September 2 on Nickelodeon, and aired through September 29, 2019.
 Gina and Jenae Heitkamp originally started the idea for the series as "a doll and book line" sold in Target stores in 2016, and they were contracted by Nickelodeon afterward.

 Plot

 Mogul Academy is an entrepreneurial school where its students work to make their businesses come true.
-Students Valeria, Winnie, Yuna, and Celeste work to establish their businesses and make them come true.
+Four diverse female students: Valeria (Latina), Winnie (African-Caribbean), Yuna (Eurasian), and Celeste (White) work to establish their businesses and make them come true.